Botanical: Corydalis ambigua

 As a sedative, Corydalis is said to induce sleep without adverse side effects, which is of great help to those who suffer from insomnia.
 The alkaloid, dl-THP, has been found to block certain receptor sites (i.e., dopamine) in the brain to cause sedation.
 In human clinical trials, patients with insomnia who were given dl-THP have demonstrated an improved ability to fall asleep, and there were no drug hangover symptoms, such as morning grogginess, dizziness or vertigo reported by those people taking the alkaloid extract.
 Corydalis is also thought to increase the sleep-inducing effect of barbiturates.
 The herb is said to be particularly useful for counteracting the effects of caffeine or amphetamines.

 Corydalis is also considered an herbal analgesic and antispasmodic that diminishes pain.
 The THP acts on the central nervous system to reduce nerve pain, and reports from Chinese researchers have noted that the herb was effective in reducing nerve pain in seventy-eight percent of the patients tested.
 As a painkiller, Corydalis is believed to be especially helpful in cases of dysmenorrhea (painful menstruation) and abdominal pain after childbirth.
 It is also said to relieve abdominal cramping and spasms (confirming the herb's historic applications in Traditional Chinese Medicine).
-Its painkilling effects also help to relieve headache and lumbago, as well as the pain of traumatic injury.
+Its painkilling effects also have helped to relieve headache and lumbago, as well as the pain of traumatic injury.
+Beth Isreal Deaconess Medical Center/Harvard Medical School speak of Corydalis in terms of

 Recent laboratory studies have indicated that the alkaloids in Corydalis possess cardiovascular actions and may help to protect against heart attacks and strokes.
 The reports claimed that the THP in the herb helped to lower heart rate, and the dl-THP increased circulation and decreased both blood pressure and the stickiness of platelets in the blood, which protects against stroke.
 In clinical trials patients who were suffering from a specific type of heart arrhythmia (i.e., supra-ventricular premature beat or SVPB) were given dl-THP, and demonstrated significant improvement.
 It is considered a fine blood tonic that can help to stimulate and move stagnant blood (blood stasis) and improve blood circulation to all areas of the body.
 In Traditional Chinese Medicine (TCM), Corydalis has been used for centuries to invigorate the blood, moving stagnant blood and facilitating the movement of "Qi" - the vital energy of body fluids, bloods, moving particles, etc.,